Moritz Geisenheimer

-Moritz Geisenheimer (1818 – 27 March 1878) was a German merchant and playwright.
-He was an activist for Jewish Emancipation and involved in the German Gymnastics and National Movement.
-As part of his role within the German Gymnastics and National Movement he was one of the first sports officials in Düsseldorf.
+Moritz Geisenheimer (1818 – 27 March 1878) was a German merchant, politician, and playwright.
+He was an activist for Jewish Emancipation and involved in the German Gymnastics and National Movement- furtherly he was one of the first sports officials in Düsseldorf.
 Geisenheimer was also a publicist and politician for the democracy movement during the German revolution of 1848–1849.

 Life

-Born in Düsseldorf, Geisenheimer, a merchant, owned a shop for spices and colonial goods in the centre of Düsseldorf'd old town (de: Düsseldorfer Altstadt) in Bolkerstraße, and later at Bahnstraße 41 (in the present-day district of Stadtmitte).
+Born in Düsseldorf, Geisenheimer, a merchant, owned a shop for spices and colonial goods in the centre of Düsseldorf's old town (de: Düsseldorfer Altstadt) in Bolkerstraße, and later at Bahnstraße 41 (in the present-day district of Stadtmitte).
 Well-read and interested in the contemporary issues facing Judaism in Germany, he wrote an article in 1841 for the Leipzig-based Allgemeine Zeitung des Judentums, in which he introduced the philologist and poet Ludwig Wihl.
 Wihl's brother, the painter Lazarus Wihl, was one of Geisenheimer's friends during the Vormärz period preceding the March Revolution of 1848.

 Geisenheimer's first contribution to public life in Düsseldorf was a drama that he, a previously unknown playwright, had submitted to the management of the Düsseldorfer Theater under the title Der Bravo.
 The drama premiered on 30 March 1847 with only moderate success.
 Based on the 1831 novella The Bravo by James Fenimore Cooper, the play tells the story of Carlo, a freedom fighter for popular sovereignty and republicanism who finally decides to emigrate after being rescued from imprisonment, but vows to return in more prosperous times.
 Critics regarded neither the performance of the play nor its ending with much enthusiasm.

 In the summer of 1847, Geisenheimer also began to develop a political presence.
 The catalyst for this was an anti-Jewish remark made by the Prussian Minister of State Ludwig Gustav von Thile in the "Three Estates Curia" of the First United Parliament (Erster Vereinigter Landtag) in the course of deliberations on the Prussian Jewish Law of 1847, which was subsequently disseminated through the press.
 Von Thile had claimed in a parliamentary session on 14 June 1847 that "the Jew in and of himself can have no fatherland but that to which his faith refers him.
 Zion is the fatherland of the Jews."
 Therefore, according to von Thile, Jews could never become Germans and were consequently also incapable of holding state office.
 Geisenheimer, together with the painter Louis Bacharach and Dr Salomon Heinemann, protested against this in the liberal, Heidelberg-based German Newspaper (de: Deutsche Zeitung) with the following public statement: